rbehrends/vspace/doc/user-manual.md

 The `dequeue()` method checks if the queue is empty.
 If it is empty, it will block until the queue contains at least one element.
 When it is not empty, it will remove the first element that was enqueued and return it.
 The `try_dequeue()` method is a non-blocking version that returns a `Result<T>` struct.
 This struct has a boolean member `ok` to signal if the dequeue operation succeeded and a `result` member that will contain the result if it was successful.

+Implementation detail: the type `T` must have a default and a copy constructor.
+If this is not possible, one can use a `Queue<VRef<T>>` instead to wrap the type.

 Example:

         VRef<Queue<int> > fifo = vnew<Queue<int> >(1);